studyingWAWAYU/Guangzhou-subway-route-recommendation/README.md

 ### 贡献
 Feel free to dive in Open an issue or submit PRs.
-Simple-web-page follows the Contributor Covenant Code of Conduct.
+Guangzhou-subway-route-recommendation follows the Contributor Covenant Code of Conduct.

 ### 许可证
 MIT License